 In the Wild Woods

-A family-friendly fair celebrating nature, sustainability, and connecting our wonderful community!
+A family-friendly event celebrating nature, sustainability, and connecting our wonderful community!

-We have planned fun things for people of all ages, we have something for everyone!
+We planned fun things for people of all ages, and had something for everyone!
 Here's a summary, scroll down for more details!

 Arts and Crafts